14 Mobile Contract Tips

 Operators have different coverage – check signal where you live/work

-You can get an idea of signal strength in a particular area with Ofcom's Telecoms Coverage Checker.
+You can get an idea of signal strength in a particular area with Ofcom's mobile and broadband checker.

 For a more accurate indication than Ofcom's checker can give you, it may be worth picking up a free pay-as-you-go Sim from the network you're considering, topping it up with a bit of credit and putting it to the test before committing.

 Take your old number with you

 If you want to take your number to your new deal you should be given your PAC by your current provider when you hand in your notice.
 If you aren't, as long as your existing contract hasn't been terminated, you should be able to call and get it.